Optimizing Game Performance

 Limit the Number of Actors on Screen

-This can be tough when you want a game with a lot going on, but if you do need a lot of actors on screen, make sure you use actors you can recycle, i.e. those created with the Create Recycled Actor block.
+This can be tough when you want a game with a lot going on, but if you do need a lot of actors on screen, consider using Images instead for actors that are decorative or "effects-like" in nature.

 Limit Use of Custom Drawing